American Studies Program

 Brown 302, MS 005

 Waltham, MA 02454

 Undergraduate Department Representatives

-If you are curious about the major or have questions about the program and classes, please reach out.
-She is more than happy to talk over email, Zoom or set up a time to meet in person!
+If you are curious about the major or have any questions about the programs, classes, or professors within the department, please feel empowered to reach out to Daniel!
+He is excited to chat over email, Zoom or in person!

 Maya Ungar is a junior from New Jersey, majoring in American studies and education.
 As a self-proclaimed American history nerd, Maya loves exploring Boston and all of its historic gems.
 One highlight from her adventures was going to Lexington and Concord on Patriots Day to watch a re-enactment of the first battle of the Revolutionary War and participating in the local celebrations.
 Maya loves the American studies major because it gives her the opportunity to explore American culture, literature and history from a variety of niche lenses, and allows her to delve deep into important questions about American society.

 If anyone is interested in pursuing the major or is interested in hearing about any of the incredible courses, feel free to contact Maya through email.